 Species with green leaves are tolerant to shade.
 He likes high temperature and humidity of the air, heated soil.
 Do not forget about good drainage!
 The plant is suitable for hydroponic cultivation.

-Tziacs, eight sago palm (Cycas revoluta)
+Tziacs, or sago palm (Cycas revoluta)

 This is another home flower, which does not need a bright light, but he loves fresh air and is very sensitive to moisture.
 Zicas does not tolerate frequent transplants.
 For old plants need a lot of space.
 It grows very slowly.

 Potted flowers that do not require a lot of light: home plants for the bedroom, bathroom and corridor

 The apartment should be as much as possible indoor plants.
 This applies not only to the living room, there are other rooms where flowers grow no worse, and sometimes even much better.

 Plants in the bedrooms.As a rule, the windows of the bedrooms face east and are lit by the soft morning sun.
 This is an ideal place for many plants that can not stand the burning midday sun rays.

 Sometimes there is enough space in the bedroom for a small tree: room linden (Sparmannia africana) or ficus benjamin (Ficus benjamina).

 On the "winter apartments" in the bedroom, you can put indoor plants that do not require a lot of light and need in winter in moderate temperatures around 15 ° C.